bullet-db/bullet-ui/README.md

 [![Build Status](https://travis-ci.org/yahoo/bullet-ui.svg?branch=master)](https://travis-ci.org/yahoo/bullet-ui) [![Code Climate](https://codeclimate.com/github/yahoo/bullet-ui/badges/gpa.svg)](https://codeclimate.com/github/yahoo/bullet-ui) [![Test Coverage](https://codeclimate.com/github/yahoo/bullet-ui/badges/coverage.svg)](https://codeclimate.com/github/yahoo/bullet-ui/coverage)

 This is the UI for Bullet created with Ember 2.
-The UI stores all created queries, results and other metadata in the browser's **LocalStorage**.
+The UI stores all created queries, results and other metadata in the browser's **WebStorage**.
+It uses [LocalForage](https://github.com/localForage/localForage) to wrap IndexedDB, WebSQL, LocalStorage depending on what is available through the browser and on the device.

 ## Prerequisites